 Those "cost of obtaining funds" (aka 'cost of funds') represent the interest rates paid to you for allowing your deposited money to be used by the lender.
 Now, lenders need to attract your deposit money, so they compete against other lenders by paying as high a rate as needed to attract you and still lend it out profitably.
 However, paying high rates for deposits means that the lender must charge higher rates for loans in order to preserve profitablity... and if the rates are too high, you'll borrow somewhere else, and they'll make no profits at all.

-Now, as the lender's "cost of funds" slowly decreases, the interest rates being charged on short-term loans should decrease, too.
+In turn, as the lender's "cost of funds" slowly decreases, the interest rates being charged on short-term loans should decrease, too.
 After all, the lender needs to attract borrowers as well as depositors in order to make money.
-However, the risks of lending to consumers during the recession have increased, and lenders are more wary of those risks.
-Higher risks mean making fewer loans, and those loans need to be profitable enough to help cover losses from older loans.
+However, lenders are still recovering from the losses caused by the recession, and remain wary of the risks of making loans, so underwriting standards are still tight.
+These higher risks can mean making fewer loans, and loans that are made need to be profitable enough to help cover losses from older loans.
 As such, while some lenders will lower lending rates quickly in order to help attract new borrowers, some lenders will drift their rates downward more slowly and steadily, preserving wider profit margins.
 This drifting of rates is one of the reasons that Federal Reserve moves can take anywhere from six months to a year to be fully realized in the economy.
 It also means that loan rates for automobiles are likely to trend downward only mildly in the months ahead, if at all.

 New Auto Loan Averages